 If you want a short answer without any explanation to the question of whether you should or can use a steam mop on a hardwood floor, I’d say yes.
 However, there are some severe consequences of doing that depending on what you’ve got on your plate.
 So, I would highly recommend you to go through everything I’m going to mention below and to also visit our earlier post on how steam mops work.

-No doubt that the wood flooring looks very nice, but it is also a chore to clean the wood flooring correctly and without damaging it.
+No doubt that the wood flooring looks very nice, but it is also a chore to clean the hardwood flooring correctly and without damaging it.
 You can clean the floors in a variety of ways, but for your ease, there are different kinds of steam cleaners available in the market, which are designed especially to clean your hardwood flooring.
 Hardwood naturally tends to be an absorptive material and absorbs a lot of moisture.
 Also, such excessive exposure of hardwood floors can cause twisting, plumping, or mold growth.

 A steam cleaner is designed to use water and heat it into vapors, which we call steam, to disinfect and clean the surface of the floor.
 The vapors are very good at disinfecting the surface of floors.
 These can also reach the crevices and cracks to kill bacteria and germs.
 But when we use steam on a hardwood floor, it is a danger that can harm your floor in the future.

 Steam Cleaners for Hardwood Floor

 There are a lot of companies in the market out there that claim that their cleaning machines can provide a safer cleaning for the hardwood flooring.
-The principle these companies define that work in the background is that these special cleaners have a built-in function that is able to wipe up the excess of the moisture as these are moved along on the floor.
+The principle these companies define that work in the background is that these special cleaners have a built-in function that is able to wipe up the excess of moisture as these are moved along on the floor.
 Absorbing excessive water vapors and thus supposedly leaving your hardwood floor completely dry (see here how to dry a wet mop, as well).